ddev/ddev/docs/content/users/extend/additional-services.md

 ## Viewing and Removing Installed Add-Ons

-Add-ons installed in DDEV v1.22+ are versioned and can be viewed with `ddev get --installed`.
-Add-ons can be removed with `ddev get --remove <addonname>`.
-If you have add-ons that were installed before v1.22, just re-add them with `ddev get <addonname>` and they will be versioned and available in `ddev get --installed`.
+Add-ons installed in DDEV v1.22+ are versioned and can be viewed by running `ddev get --installed`.
+You can remove an add-on by running `ddev get --remove <addonname>`.
+If you have add-ons that were installed before v1.22, re-add them with `ddev get <addonname>` and they will be versioned and available in `ddev get --installed`.

 ## Creating an Additional Service for `ddev get`